 Throughout your working years, you pay into Medicare; 1.45% comes from your check, and your employer pays another 1.45%.
 If you're self-employed, you're responsible for the entire 2.9%.
 Unfortunately, retirement doesn't mean you stop paying into Medicare.
 Part A is free for most people, but Parts B and D come at a cost.
 Social Security recommends that you enroll during the three months before you turn 65.
 If you don't sign up during this initial enrollment period, you might have to pay a late enrollment penalty fee.

 Part B Fees

 The 1.45% or 2.9% Medicare deduction you paid throughout your working years covers Part A, but Part B comes with a monthly premium that is deducted from your Social Security benefits.
 If you don't get Social Security or related benefits, Medicare will send you a bill.
 The standard monthly premium for 2021 is $148.50, but the premium is based on income, so you may pay more.

 To determine if you will pay the extra fee, Social Security looks at your tax return on file with the IRS for two years ago.
 If you're married filing jointly, you'll start paying higher Part B premiums when your modified adjusted gross income is above $176,000.
 If you file your taxes using a different status, it's $88,000.
 The chart below shows the income ranges and the amount you will pay.

 |Medicare Part B Premium Costs|

 |Single||Married, Filing Separate||Married, Filing Jointly||Amount Owed|

 If you disagree with Social Security's determination of your monthly premium, you can file an appeal.
-The easiest way to file the appeal is online, but you can also appeal in writing or in-person at an office.
+The easiest way to file the appeal is online, but you can also appeal in writing or in-person at a Social Security office.